Sunday, June 4, 2023

 CPM (cost-per-impression) – you pay for each 1,000 user views

-CPM (cost-per-impression) is a cost model in which you pay for each 1,000 user views.
-It’s similar to CPC, except that it only applies to paid searches and display ads.
-For example: If you bid $1 per click but your ad shows 100 times, then Google charges you $100 for those clicks or impressions.
+CPM (cost-per-impression) is a cost model where you pay per 1,000 viewers.
+It’s similar to CPC, but only applies to paid searches and display ads.
+For example: if you bid $1 per click but your ad shows 100 times, Google will charge you $100 for those clicks or impressions.
 And if someone clicks on your ad 50 times and views it twice, then they’ll cost you another $100 in payments—and so on!

 Smart Bidding